kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 virsh start Red_k8s_cluster_worker1
 virsh start Blue_k8s_cluster_worker1
 ```
+## Verfication
-* Verify the Network Connectivty from Guest VMs
+* Verify the Network Connectivty between Guest VMs and Underlay_Fabric_Switch.
-- Underlay_Fabric_Switch ports must be configured with correct VLAN on interfaces conected with (bare metal NICs which are  passed through to Guest VMs)
+- Underlay_Fabric_Switch ports must be configured with correct VLAN on interfaces connected with (bare metal NICs which are  passed through to the Guest VMs).
 - Once correct config will be applied on Guest VM NICs then connectivty towards fabric and other VMs on same subnet should be established.
 ```
  fabric-switch> show ethernet-switching table | match bc:30:5b:f2:87:52